widmogrod/zf2-assetic-module/docs/config.md

 │       └── test.js
 ```

-To make your module aware you should create file similar to this:
+To make your module aware of assets you should create file similar to this:

 ```
 <?php